Welcome to today's edition of the Rush 24-7 podcast.

 He's ignoring that.

-These are just obvious questions.
+These are just obvious.

-The facility will be used when the company begins oil and natural gas production at its Chinook Cascade Project in the near future departments at Petrobras based in Brazil, of course.
+The facility will be used when the company begins oil and natural gas production at its Chinook Cascade project in the near future, departments at Petrobras based in Brazil, of course.

 So a Brazilian company that is already profiting from Obama's illegal drilling moratorium.